-ArcGIS Enterprise represents the evolution of Esri's GIS server technology into a complete GIS platform in your own infrastructure, supporting enterprises of any size.
+ArcGIS Enterprise represents the evolution of the Esri GIS server technology into a complete GIS platform in your own infrastructure, supporting enterprises of any size.
 ArcGIS Enterprise provides a full Web GIS experience integrated with ArcGIS Online and ArcGIS Desktop.
 See the following prerequisites to get started:

 - ArcGIS Enterprise includes many components.
 See What's included for a list of components.

-- Review the system requirements for each component.
+- Review the ArcGIS Enterprise system requirements for each component.

 - Administrative privileges are required for installation.

 - Download and install the component.
-If you're upgrading, review Upgrading to ArcGIS 10.5.1.
-For help, see the corresponding installation guide available with the download.
+If upgrading, review Upgrading to ArcGIS 10.7.
+For help, see the corresponding installation guide.

 - Obtain your software authorization numbers and authorize the software.
-If your Portal for ArcGIS organization will use a premium app, such as ArcGIS Pro or Drone2Map for ArcGIS, you will also need ArcGIS License Manager 10.5.1 to configure your premium app licenses to specify which members can use the software.
-See the Portal for ArcGIS Administrator Guide, License Manager Reference Guide, and the ArcGIS License Manager system requirements for more information.
+If your Portal for ArcGIS organization will use a premium app, such as ArcGIS Pro or Drone2Map for ArcGIS, you will also need ArcGIS License Manager 2018.1 to configure your premium app licenses to specify which members can use the software.
+See the Portal for ArcGIS Administrator Guide and the License Manager Guide for more information.

 Visit ArcGIS Enterprise for access to additional resources such as documentation and support.